-2 Detective Bureau figures released in February 1975 recorded 12 youth gang homicides for 1974, while figures provided by the Youth Aid Division in June put the figure at 30, A March newspaper study interpreted the apparent drop from 41 to 12 homicides as evidence for a "full in the illegal activities of gangs" (New York Times, March 23, 1975).
+1. Detective Bureau figures released in February of 1975 recorded 12 youth gang homicides for 1974, while figures provided by the Youth Aid Division in June put the figure at 30.
+A March newspaper study interpreted the apparent drop from 41 to 12 homicides as evidence for a "lull in the illegal activities of gangs" (NYT March 23, 1975).